nalgeon/tryxinyminutes/try/go/index.md

 package main

 import (
 	"fmt"              // A package in the Go standard library.
-	"io/ioutil" // Implements some I/O utility functions.
-	m "math"    // Math library with local alias m.
+	"io"               // Implements some I/O utility functions. m "math"           // Math library with local alias m.
 	"net/http"         // Yes, a web server!
-	"os"        // OS functions like working with the file system "strconv"   // String conversions.
+	_ "net/http/pprof" // Profiling library imported only for side effects "os"               // OS functions like working with the file system "strconv"          // String conversions.
 )

 // Running this code snippet is expected to fail,